nasseef/cs2400/README.md

 #### Configure Code Runner to use `-Wall -std=c++11 -g`

 - Go to the Settings menu
-- Search for `Executor Map` and click on "Settings.json"
+- Search for `Code-Runner: Executor Map` and click on "Settings.json"
 - Find `code-runner.executorMap`
 - Click on the edit icon on the left.
 This should create and entry on the right hand side
 - Modify the `cpp` option to the following: